sulistta/tauri-tailwind/BUILD.md

 ### Large Bundle Size

-The bundle includes Chromium (via Puppeteer) for WhatsApp Web.
-This is expected and necessary for functionality.
+The bundle includes Node.js dependencies for Baileys.
+The application is significantly smaller than browser-based solutions since it doesn't require Chromium/Puppeteer.

 ## Release Checklist